vishalvarshney93/bse-backfill/FILINGFORGE_POC.md

 - NVIDIA API Catalog is a trial endpoint, not a production SLA.
 Ingestion must still succeed when analysis is disabled; query-time Research AI will use lexical fallback if NVIDIA reranking is unavailable.
+- NVIDIA extraction uses 12,000-character windows, a 1,400-token response cap, reasoning disabled, two attempts, and a 60-second timeout.
+After two failed windows the company is marked analysis-unavailable, but its Markdown and manifest still upload successfully.
 - Financial statements, shareholding, corporate actions, and fundamental screening require deterministic XBRL/feed ingestion into Azure SQL.
 LLM extraction is evidence for narrative research, not the numeric source of